When will the US travel ban be lifted?

 As an incoming Fellow, if visa processing resumes but is delayed because of the backlog of applications, what is the latest date I could arrive at AFI to begin my studies?

-Under a hybrid program, what provisions would be made for me if I have a medically documented reason not to come to campus?
+What provisions would be made for me if I have a medically documented reason not to come to campus?

 We will work to make accommodations to the extent possible considering the state of current events and the fact that a significant portion of the program is designed as practical, hands-on, collaborative work.
-Again, as this could be different for each individual, Fellows who find themselves in this situation should reach out to Fellow Affairs for assistance.
+As this could be different for each individual, Fellows who find themselves in this situation should reach out to Fellow Affairs for assistance.

 Can I apply for OPT remotely?